nxrighthere/ValveSockets-CSharp/README.md

 [![PayPal](https://drive.google.com/uc?id=1OQrtNBVJehNVxgPf6T6yX1wIysz1ElLR)](https://www.paypal.me/nxrighthere) [![Bountysource](https://drive.google.com/uc?id=19QRobscL8Ir2RL489IbVjcw3fULfWS_Q)](https://salt.bountysource.com/checkout/amount?team=nxrighthere)

+This repository provides a managed C# wrapper for GameNetworkingSockets library which is created and maintained by Valve Software.
+You will need to build the native library with all required dependencies before you get started.

 Usage
 --------
 Before starting to work, the library should be initialized using `Valve.Sockets.Library.Initialize(ref StringBuilder errorMessage);` function.

-When the work is done, deinitialize the library using `Valve.Sockets.Deinitialize();` function.
+When the work is done, deinitialize the library using `Valve.Sockets.Library.Deinitialize();` function.

 ##### Start a new server:
 ```c#